Pawpaw Quick Bread

-If you’ve never heard of a pawpaw, don’t feel bad — I only learned about them a few weeks ago myself.
-Well sort of.
-I’d actually been hearing about them for months from Sam Consylman, one of the farmers at the Livengood Family Farm stand at the South and Passyunk Farmers’ Market.
+If you’ve never heard of a pawpaw, don’t feel bad — I only just learned about them myself, though I’d been hearing about them for months from Sam Consylman, one of the farmers at the Livengood Family Farm stand at the South and Passyunk Farmers’ Market.

 So, on a sunny September morning, Christine and I trekked out to Lancaster to learn about pawpaws.
 We shook trees, dodged snakes, avoided groundhog holes and tucked into this unknown fruit, tasting almost like a cross between a mango and a banana.

 It turns out that pawpaw flesh, like bananas and apple sauce, takes well to baking.
 I made pawpaw cookies first, which were good but cake-like, and so, I experimented with a quick bread.
 I replaced the banana in my mother’s delectable banana bread recipe with the same amount of pawpaw flesh.

-butter or spray oil for greasing
+- butter or spray oil for greasing

-2 ½ cups flour
+- 2½ cups flour

-2 teaspoons baking soda
+- 2 teaspoons baking soda

-¼ teaspoon table salt
+- ¼ teaspoon table salt

-2 scant cups sugar
+- 2 scant cups sugar

-1 cup butter, softened
+- 1 cup butter, softened

-½ teaspoon vanilla
+- ½ teaspoon vanilla

 - 3 cups pawpaw pulp*